 Shared-view AR experiences make this collaboration between frontline workers and knowledgeable experts as simple as a quick facetime call.
 Solutions like PTC’s Vuforia Chalk allow workers to dial a remote expert when they’re unsure about how to proceed with potentially dangerous physical tasks.
 This can help manufacturers reduce scrap and rework, as well as prevent work-related injuries and deaths.

 Monitoring the status of machines, lines, and facilities can help manufacturers predict and respond to potential safety issues before they happen.
-Anomalies within patterns of industrial IoT data can trigger alerts for things like temperature, air quality, or noise levels, allowing manufacturers to proactively shut down faulty equipment or clear unsafe areas.
-With this kind of operational information at their fingertips, they can improve compliance with local regulations and make the workplace and the environment significantly safer.
+Anomalies within patterns of industrial IoT data can trigger alerts for things like temperature, air quality, or noise levels.
+This will allow manufacturers to proactively shut down faulty equipment or clear unsafe areas.
+With this kind of operational information at their fingertips, they can improve compliance with local regulations.
+Also, they can make the workplace and the environment significantly safer.

 For frontline workers who are regularly exposed to hazardous conditions, wearable sensors can improve safety by tracking behavior, health, and environmental threats.
 Alerting connected workers about when they need to take a break or when their health is at risk can help manufacturers further cut down on the toll that accidents or work-related diseases take on their workforce.

 Workplace safety is as important in the factory as anywhere.
 Frontline workers are constantly at risk, but with today’s technology manufacturers can limit threats and improve safety for their most valuable assets – their people.
 See how CBT did it at Texmark Chemicals, a Texas toll manufacturer, as part of their Refinery of the Future project.